kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image012.png)

-Next, expand "Actions" in the right-hand palette and add an "Assign" component to the orchestration, as follows.
+Next, click "Actions" in the right-hand palette to expand it, and add an "Assign" component to the orchestration, as follows.

 ![](images/300/image013.png)